cartesi/docs/docs/cartesi-rollups/components.md

 ### Rollups Dispatcher

-Responsible for interpreting the current state of the Cartesi Rollups smart contracts, this module informs the [Server Manager](#server-manager) about any incoming inputs and, in the case of Validator Nodes, also submits transactions corresponding to  state update claims.
+Responsible for interpreting the current state of the Cartesi Rollups smart contracts, this module informs the [Server Manager](#server-manager) about any incoming inputs and, in the case of Validator Nodes, also submits transactions to layer-1 corresponding to state update claims.
 It will also handle any disputes should they arise.

 ### Server Manager